ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/11-singularity-images.md

 > - Can you run an interactive shell in the container?
 >
 > > ## Running the image
 > > Having a bound directory from the host system accessible within your running Singularity container will give you somewhere to place created images so that they are accessible on the host system after the container exits.
+Begin by changing into the directory that you created above for storing your definiton files and built images (e.g. `$HOME/singularity_data`).
 > >
 > > You may choose to:
 > >   - open a shell within the Docker image so you can work at a command prompt and run the `singularity` command directly